pointwise/GlyphClientPython/README.rst

 matrices, etc. To improve the overall usefulness and speed of this API, these classes were implemented directly in Python, rather than through the Glyph Server.
-Many of the mathematical vector and matrix operations are performed using the ‘numpy’ package.
+Many of the mathematical vector and matrix operations are performed using the "numpy" package.
 These utilty classes include, along with their Glyph counterparts:

 -  ``Vector2 - pwu::Vector2``